Kiuwan logo

 1. Not Enough Patches

 One of the biggest challenges with open-source software is the regular cadence of patches and updates.
 Unlike proprietary software, where updates are typically managed by the vendor, open-source software often relies on the community to identify and patch vulnerabilities.
-This can lead to delays in patching critical vulnerabilities, leaving systems exposed to potential attacks.
+This can lead to delays in patching critical vulnerabilities, exposing systems to potential attacks.

 2. Code Injection